Se habla español

 bias ply tire construction

 Although they aren’t quite as comfortable as radial tires, they’re more affordable.
-They are a good option for drivers not towing at highway speeds or long distances.
+They are a good option for drivers who don’t tow at highway speeds or long distances.

-Generally, buyers use a bias ply tire for a lower price than radial tires.
-It still provides excellent traction, especially in a straight line, but doesn’t cost an arm and a leg.
-This makes bias ply tires a common choice amongst people who don’t put a lot of wear and tear on their trailer – they need it for the occasional, straightforward towing session.
+Generally, buyers use bias-ply tires for a lower price than radial tires.
+They still provide excellent traction, especially in a straight line, but they don’t cost an arm and a leg.
+This makes bias-ply tires a common choice amongst people who don’t put a lot of wear and tear on their trailer—they need them for the occasional, straightforward towing session.

 Best Bias Ply Tires